Corsinvest/cv4pve-barc/README.md

 ## Introduction

 Backup And Restore Ceph for Proxmox VE with retention.
-This solution implement backup for Ceph cluster exporting to specific directory.
+This solution implements a snapshotbackup for Ceph cluster exporting to specific directory.
 The mechanism using Ceph snapshot, export and export differential.
 In backup export image and config file VM/CT.